trayio/mock-inspect/README.md

 # Development
 This library is based on the [msw](https://mswjs.io/) library.

-## Tests
-By default, mock-inspect clips the stack trace so that we don't show internals to the user when errors throw but rather point to the line in their test where they used mock-inspect which caused an error.
-For debugging tests, this can be annoying - so you can disable this feature by passing the environment variable `AVOID_CLIPPED_STACKTRACE=true`.

 _________________

 [Chameleon](https://github.com/trayio/mock-inspect/tree/main/assets/chameleon.png) graphic by <a href="https://pixabay.com/users/monstreh-637659/?utm_source=link-attribution&amp;utm_medium=referral&amp;utm_campaign=image&amp;utm_content=3340930">Анна Куликова</a> from <a href="https://pixabay.com/?utm_source=link-attribution&amp;utm_medium=referral&amp;utm_campaign=image&amp;utm_content=3340930">Pixabay</a>